La Pachanga (film)

-La Pachanga (The Party) is a 1981 Mexican comedy film, directed by José Estrada.
+La Pachanga (The Party) is a 1981 Mexican comedy film, directed by José Estrada and starring Julissa, Claudia Islas, Gregorio Casal, Sergio Jiménez, Patricia Rivera, Elsa Cárdenas and Carmelita González.

 The film received three Ariel Awards in 1983: Best Director, Best Editing and Best Art Direction.

 Plot

 During a weekend in Mexico City, the inhabitants of an old apartment building held two separate ceremonies: a quinceañera and a wake.
 Neighbors are mixed between the two parties while love, sex, comedy and tragedy are combined.